MahdyZ7/ServerDashboardContainer/README.md

 ### Performance & Reliability

-- **Caching Layer** - 90% reduction in API calls with 15-minute TTL cache
 - **Error Handling** - Comprehensive error handling with automatic retry logic (3 attempts with exponential backoff)
 - **Input Validation** - All inputs validated and sanitized
 - **Health Checks** - Docker health checks for all services